cullylarson/starworld-mock-api/readme.md

 - **headers** *(object, optional, default: `{'Content-type': 'application/json'}`)* Any response headers to send.
 - **respondRaw** *(boolean, optional, default: false)* By default, the response will be sent as JSON.
 Set this to `true` and the response body will be returned exactly as provided.
 - **body** *(any, required)* The response body.
 By default will send this as JSON string.
 See `respondRaw` to change this behavior.
+- **responses** *(array[object], optional)* Instead of sending `status`, `headers`, `responseRaw` and `body`, you can send an array of objects with those keys.
+Each subsequent call to the endpoint will respond with a value from that array.
+After the array is exhausted, all subsequent calls will response with the last value from the array.

 Result: